 Last but not least, Ashley Furniture is also a Hope to Dream partner, which donates bed sets and mattresses to under-served children worldwide and of course in the USA.
 Ultimately, this initiative’s impact in America has been considerable, further improving the system.

 Ashley Furniture currently holds four manufacturing centers in Asia, with larger production focused across their three facilities in Vietnam and only one in China.
 There are also two distribution facilities, one in Vietnam and one in China.

 - My Phuoc 3 lp, Vietnam (18.5 Acres)

 - Kunshan-Jiangsu, China (5.4 Acres)

 Ashley is one of the most prominent furniture companies in the South Pacific Rim.
-Just like it is with American made furniture.
-Items assembled in Asia are distributed all around the continent and neighboring countries such as Mongolia, Taiwan, Indonesia, China, South Korea, and others.
+Just like it is with American-made furniture.
+Items assembled in Asia are distributed all around the continent and in neighboring countries such as Mongolia, Taiwan, Indonesia, China, South Korea, and others.

-As of 2019, these facilities have been known as ETA or easy to assemble factories, further enhancing their productivity and sufficing increasing demand in nearby regions.
+As of 2019, these facilities have been known as ETA or easy-to-assemble factories, further enhancing their productivity and sufficing increasing demand in nearby regions.
 Now, Ashley Furniture has made it well known to investors that they’re looking forward to expanding their reach across the South Pacific region.
-What this would mean in relation to their alleged plans on reducing production operations in the region is hard to predict.
+What this would mean in relation to their alleged plans to reduce production operations in the region is hard to predict.

 Knowing that the American market is constantly looking forward to purchasing locally manufactured products, it’s easy to speculate that Ashley’s is simply employing a very similar business model in Asia.
 Satisfying overseas demand with a local workforce seems like the most affordable move when looking to expand from an industrial perspective.